FlipFlaptheTraitor/Passcoder/README.md

 ## Prerequisites
 This site requires nothing but a web browser to run and any text editor to edit the application.
 ## Installation
+  Origin Repo can be found here https://github.com/FlipFlaptheTraitor/Passcoder
 ## Usage
+This program was designed to generate a

 ## Credit
+Created with the help of
-Origin Repo can be found here https://github.com/FlipFlaptheTraitor/Passcoder Site and Files edited by Kevin Miller (FlipFlaptheTraitor) using Git and VScode
+Site and Files edited by Kevin Miller (FlipFlaptheTraitor) using Git and VScode
 ## Licence
 MIT License